brown-ccv/version-control-with-git/README.md

 `git log` - see what commit you're on

-`git remote` - see what remote repository you are tracking
+`git remote -v` - see what remote repository you are tracking

 `git branch` - find out what branch you are on